Online multiple testing with super-uniformity reward: SUR procedures for discrete tests

-In this section, we study the performances of our newly derived SURE procedures in a discrete online multiple testing problem.
-For space reasons, we defer some of the numerical results in Appendix~\ref{sec:addnum}.
+In this section, we study the performances of our newly derived SUR procedures in discrete online multiple testing problems for simulated and real data.
+We defer some of the numerical results to Appendix~\ref{sec:addnum}.